-Black tea has a polysaccharide compound which acts similar to the drugs Glyset and Precose.
+Black tea has a polysaccharide compound that acts similar to the drugs Glyset and Precose.

 Both of these drugs are usually prescribed for managing type 2 diabetes, and they are efficient when it comes to controlling the signs by lowering sugar production.

-What this tea does is it regulates the blood glucose levels and prevent symptoms such as sugar cravings and fatigue.
+What this tea does is regulate blood glucose levels and prevent symptoms such as sugar cravings and fatigue.

-This tea contains a couple of compounds which help the body to take up sugar, which can be extremely beneficial for those with poor blood glucose control.
+This tea contains a couple of compounds that help the body to take up sugar, which can be extremely beneficial for those with poor blood glucose control.